janlelis/irbtools/README.md

 # Irbtools [![[version]](https://badge.fury.io/rb/irbtools.svg)](https://badge.fury.io/rb/irbtools)  [![[ci]](https://github.com/janlelis/irbtools/workflows/Test/badge.svg)](https://github.com/janlelis/irbtools/actions?query=workflow%3ATest)

-## Irbtools 4.0 for Ruby 3.2+ / IRB 1.6+
+## Irbtools 4.0 for IRB 1.6+

-The current version of Irbtools requires Ruby 3.2 and IRB 1.6.
-Please use Irbtools 3.0 for earlier versions of Ruby/IRB.
+The current version of Irbtools requires IRB 1.6+ (which is the default for Ruby from 3.2 on).
+Please use Irbtools 3 for earlier versions of IRB.

 ## Description

-Improvements for Ruby's IRB console, like syntax highlighted output and a lot of debugging and introspection methods.
-Unlike with PRY, you are still in your normal IRB.
-It is designed to work out-of-the-box, so there is no reason to not use it!
+Improves Ruby's IRB with:

+- a default configuration
+- better syntax highlighting of result objects
+- helpful methods for debugging and introspection

 ## Setup